dasarinarednra12345/BruteForce_Dir/README.md

-# BruteForce_Dir is a python script designed for bruteforcing web application directories and files.
+# U3LENS is a python script designed for bruteforcing web application directories and files.
 It can also fuzz the web application
 New features:
   1. Custom code can be given by user
   2. Restore option on bruteforce attack
   3. Much control for user
+  4. More intaractive
+  5. Multi-threaded
   ```
 usage: Detect_Dir [-h] [-fuzz] [-custom] [-fstring FUZZ_STRING]
                   [-scodes SUCC_CODES] [-w WORDLIST] [-t MAX_QUEUE]